Protecting Oregonians from Elder Abuse

 Reports of possible elder abuse are also rising.
 In 2014, more than 38,000 cases of possible abuse were reported in Oregon, according to the Oregon Office of Adult Abuse Prevention and Investigations ».
 In 2015, this number grew to 43,000 cases – a 13 percent increase in one year.

 Save the Date!
-The 2018 conference will take place on Thursday, November 8th and Friday, November 9th in Bend, OR at the Riverhouse, Deschutes Hotel & Convention Center.
+The 3rd Annual Attorney General Rosenblum’s Elder Abuse Conference will take place on Thursday, November 8th and Friday, November 9th in Bend, OR at the Riverhouse, Deschutes Hotel & Convention Center.
+Registration is now OPEN!
 For questions about registration, please contact Ellen.Klem@doj.state.or.us.

 2018 Wilma’s Justice Award